albireo77/moonrtx/README.md

 ## Notes
 - On first run around 9GB of data must be downloaded.
 - Rendering Moon scene can take around 1 minute depending on --downscale parameter  value.
-- Available keyboard shortcuts and mouse actions are displayed in program output.
+- Available keyboard shortcuts and mouse actions are displayed in program console output.

 ## Screens
 ![Plato](images/plato.jpg)